 There is great demand for our BSc International Tourism Management graduates in all related service sector industries.
 Graduates of our degree have proven to be highly employable across a range of organisations, not just within tourism.

 Some of our graduates choose to go into operational management roles, developing and managing companies and resorts around the world.
 Others specialise in marketing, human resources, IT and other head office positions in large tourism corporations.
 Many find excellent career opportunities in tourism consultancy businesses.

-Recent Tourism graduates have entered employment with organisations such as:
+Recent tourism graduates have entered employment in roles such as:

 Study and work abroad